 Some seniors seek charitable donations or family assistance.
 Oregon’s HCBS programs may manage some or all costs.
 They can be important in lowering monthly expenses.
 Family and friends might also provide financial assistance.

-How much will Medicaid pay for assisted living in Florida?
+What is the Medicaid coverage for assisted living expenses in Florida?

 Florida’s Statewide Medicaid Managed Care Long-Term Care program covers services in assisted living.
 It is designed for seniors who demonstrate functional needs based on state guidelines.
 Services can include daily living services, medication management, and some medical equipment.
 This can encompass items like wheelchairs, shower chairs, or adult diapers.